tcr/edit-text/README.md

 rustup target add wasm32-unknown-unknown
 ```

-To test out the text editor live, first setup the db and compile the wasm bundle, then you can run the server:
+To test out the text editor live, run the server using this command.
+On first startup, this will first compile the database and wasm bundle.
+After that, this command launches the HTTP and WebSocket servers:

 ```
-diesel setup
-./x.rs wasm-build
 ./x.rs server
 ```